/now

 The site is mostly where it should be, which means I've moved from fixing obvious things to fixing things that bother only me.
 Tag archive pages were running 91 database queries per page load; now they run 2.
 No visitor would have noticed the difference.
 That's not really the point.

-Published a guide on the web design process — the first piece I've written here that I'd actually send to a prospective client without quietly adding "this was more of a rough draft" in the email.
+Published a guide on the web design process – the first thing I've written here that I'd actually send to a prospective client without sheepishly adding "this was more of a rough draft" in the email.
 It's titled A Guide to the Web Design Process for People Whose Last Designer Was an AI Agent, which I stand by even if it makes the URL quite long.
 Writing for a real audience feels different from writing for the blog.
 Still calibrating the tone.

 Added this page.
 Updated the legal pages to look like they belong to the site rather than something copy-pasted from a compliance generator in 2009.
 Nobody reads terms and conditions, but they do form an impression – and "I don't care about this page" is the wrong one for a design studio to give.